RISC-KC/basic_rv32s/guidelines/development_log.md

 Add Rsv_Write to the input signals.
 However, derive this signal from the DC_Atomic_MUX control.
 When DC_Atomic_MUX is enabled for an Atomic instruction—to drive RD1 as the address only in Atomic ops—then, likewise, we can enable writes to the Reservation Set register for that Atomic op.

-But… that would also write during SC.W.
+But... that would also write during SC.W.
 Inevitably we need a separate signal from the CU.
 Add Rsv_Write as an output from the Control Unit and an input to the Atomic Unit.

-For LR.W… there’s really no need to output Rsv_YN.
+For LR.W... there’s really no need to output Rsv_YN.
 Whatever value it is, we won’t use it while executing that instruction anyway.

 Move on to verifying the SC.W datapath.